groonga/fluent-plugin-groonga/doc/text/constitution.md

 #### How to recover from fluentd down

+If fluentd is down, you just restart fluentd.
+Note that you may resend the last command if fluentd is down while you are sending update commands.

+You cannot update data until fluentd is up.

 #### How to recover from master groonga server down

+If master groonga server is down, you ...

+TODO

 #### How to recover from slave groonga server down